The Healing Power

 We’re on a mission!

-K9 Partners for Patriots is devoted to ensuring that as far as we can reach, every veteran with service-related post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), or military sexual trauma (MST) can obtain the service dogs they need.
+K9 Partners for Patriots is devoted to ensuring that as far as we can reach, every qualifying veteran with service-related post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), or military sexual trauma (MST) can obtain the service dogs they need.

 NO CHARGE | NO WAITLISTS!